Sruthi-sk/Multi_agent_project/README.md

 pip install -r requirements.txt
 `

-Then, install the gym environment for Mutiple Agents 3 agents:
+Then, install the gym environment from any folder:

 ```
 cd multiple agents